dotnet/samples/README.md

     }
     ```

-5. Don't check in solution files if it contains only one project.
+5. Don't check in the solution file if it contains only one project.

 To build and run your sample: